automl/QTT/README.md

 unzip mtlbm.zip
 ```

-And modify the meta-training [script](examples/create_surrogate.py) in the examples folder to your needs.
+And modify the meta-training [script](examples/metatrain.py) in the examples folder to your needs.

-### Cite us

-If you use this repository, please cite us as:
+## References

+The concepts and methodologies of this project are discussed in the following workshop paper:

+**Title**: *Quick-Tune-Tool: A Practical Tool and its User Guide for Automatically Finetuning Pretrained Models*

+**Authors**: Ivo Rapant, Lennart Purucker, Fabio Ferreira, Sebastian Pineda Arango, Arlind Kadra, Josif Grabocka, Frank Hutter

+**Conference**: AutoML 2024 Workshop

+You can access the full paper and additional details on OpenReview [here](https://openreview.net/forum?id=d0Hapti3Uc).

+### Further References / Citations

+This project is based on the following paper.
+Please also consider citing this paper:
 ```
 @inproceedings{
 arango2024quicktune,